What Is a Waffle Chart?

 Common Waffle Chart Mistakes

 Forgetting to label the chart.
 A grid of colored squares without context is meaningless decoration.
 Always include the percentage value, what it measures, and enough context for the reader to understand why this number matters.
-The best waffle charts have a bold number, a concise title, and a one-sentence explanation.
+The best examples have a bold number, a concise title, and a one-sentence explanation.

 Poor color contrast.
 Light blue on white, or light gray on slightly darker gray — these make the filled and empty portions indistinguishable.
 Test your chart at arm's length.
 If you cannot instantly tell the proportion, the contrast is too low.
 For accessible color choices, see data visualization best practices.